18F/DOI-Digital-Services-PIA-UX/content.md

 | Enter text | Select One                                        | Enter Text                | Enter Text                   | Enter Text |
 | Enter text | Select One                                        | Enter Text                | Enter Text                   | Enter Text |
 | Enter text | Select One                                        | Enter Text                | Enter Text                   | Enter Text |

+How will the information be retrieved from the system?
+List the identifiers that will be used to retrieve information (e.g., name, case number, etc.).

 ####Other system information
 | Other system information                                         |                                             |